rspurney/TuxNet/README.md

 More details on running the software are provided in the following manuscript:
 *TuxNet: A simple interface to process RNA sequencing data and infer gene regulatory networks*

-Please contact Ryan Spurney at <rjspurne@ncsu.edu> or Dr. Ross Sozzani at <ross_sozzani@ncsu.edu> with any questions or issues.
+Please contact Dr. Ross Sozzani at <ross_sozzani@ncsu.edu> with any questions or issues.

 ----------------------------------------------------------------------------------------------------------------------------
 REFERENCES: